oceanprotocol-archive/OEPs/3/README.md

 * For calling contracts with specific input variables and hence updating the contract state.

 It's the responsibility of the clients to construct valid transactions and contracts.
-Otherwise they won’t be accepted by the consensus layer.
+Otherwise they won't be accepted by the consensus layer.

 We foresee a few ways to set up contracts: